warewulf/warewulf-web-old/docs/enchiridion/containers.md

 It is important to understand that Warewulf is not running a container runtime on the nodes.
 While that is absolutely possible to run containers from the booted hosts, Warewulf is provisioning the container image to the bare metal and booting it.
 This container will be used as the base operating system and by default it will run stateless in memory.
 This means when you reboot the node, the node persists no information about Warewulf or how it booted.

 ## Importing a Container From Docker
-Docker is one of the most utilized container platforms in the enterprise and it has a lot of tooling around it (Singularity is of course the most utilized container platform for HPC though).
+Docker is one of the most utilized container platforms in the enterprise and it has a lot of tooling around it (Singularity is, of course, the most utilized container platform for HPC though).
 You can use either infrastructure to create and manage the containers when you import them into Warewulf.
 For example:

 ```
 $ sudo wwctl container import docker://warewulf/rocky rocky-8